shellhub-io/shellhub-io.github.io/docs/introduction.md

 This introduction section is intended to give a high-level overview of the ShellHub.

-The ShellHub is composed of two major parts, the **SSH Gateway** and the **Device Agent**.
-These parts work together to provide a secure SSH connection across the network to Linux-based devices.

-## Architecture

 ![Diagram](img/diagram.png)

-## Basic concepts

 There are few basic concepts that are important to understand the ShellHub.
 Those basic concepts are detailed below:

-### SSH Gateway
+## SSH gateway

-The ShellHub SSH gateway is a modern SSH server built using the microservices design pattern, meaning that multiple small, isolated services make up the server.
+The SSH gateway is a modern SSH server which forward connections to the devices running ShellHub's agent.

-It must be installed on any cloud provider like Azure, Google, AWS or DigitalOcean.
+## Device

+An internet-connected device, such as a computer or something more specific like a single-board computer, running ShellHub's agent.

-### Device Agent
+## Agent

-The ShellHub device agent which must be installed on the device.
+ShellHub's agent which must be installed on the device.

-This guide is for those looking for a deeper understanding of ShellHub.

-### SSHID
+## SSHID

-SSHID is a unique address to identify a device in ShellHub SSH gateway.
+SSHID is a unique address to identify a device in the SSH gateway, which must be specified in the following format:

-SSHID consist of following format:

     <NAMESPACE>.<DEVICE_NAME>@<GATEWAY_ADDRESS>

 Where:

-1. `<NAMESPACE>`: the account namespace identifier
+* `<NAMESPACE>`: Is the account namespace identifier
-2. `<DEVICE_NAME>`: the device name identifier
+* `<DEVICE_NAME>`: Is the device name identifier
-3. `<GATEWAY_ADDRESS>`: the gateway address identifier
+* `<GATEWAY_ADDRESS>`: Is the gateway address identifier

-Example of SSHID: `lab.rasp-1@localhost`
+!!! info "Example of SSHID: `lab.rasp-1@localhost`"